Home > Health & Fitness

 Patients with type 2 diabetes who take metformin (Glucophage) should be aware that this drug can interfere with vitamin B12 absorption.
 Calcium supplements may help counteract metformin-associated vitamin B12 deficiency.

 It is important for everyone to restrict their sodium (salt) intake.
-People with diabetes should reduce sodium intake to less than 1,500 mg daily.
+People with diabetes should reduce sodium intake to no more than 2,300 mg daily (less than 1 teaspoon of salt).
+Some people may benefit from restricting sodium intake to no more than 1,500 mg per day.
 Limiting or avoiding consumption of processed foods can go a long way to reducing salt intake.
 Simply eliminating table and cooking salt is also beneficial.

 Salt substitutes, such as Nusalt and Mrs. Dash (which contain mixtures of potassium, sodium, and magnesium) are available, but they can be risky for people with kidney disease or those who take blood pressure medication that causes potassium retention.
 Similarly, while eating more potassium-rich foods is helpful for achieving healthy blood pressure, patients with diabetes should check with their doctors before increasing the amount of potassium in their diets.
 [For more information on potassium, see “Other Minerals,” below.]